 This same OpenType feature activates the lining punctuation, designed to accompany the caps and lining figures.
 Verlag includes variants of its monetary symbols, commercial marks, math symbols, enclosures, dashes, slashes, and guillemets.

-Should you be using OpenType?
+Questions about OpenType?
 Ask H&FJ.